Haunch of Venison

 Good Pub Guide Recommended

-This ancient pub is really worth exploring whilst enjoying a pint of Courage Best, Hop Back GFB and Summer Lightning and Salisbury English Ale on handpump from a unique pewter bar counter - there's also a rare set of antique taps for gravity-fed spirits and liqueurs, 60 malt whiskies and several wines by the glass.
-Both the tiny downstairs rooms have a great deal of character and atmosphere and date back to 1320 when the place was used by craftsmen working on the cathedral spire.
-There are massive beams in the white ceiling, stout oak benches built into the timbered walls, black and white floor tiles, and an open fire.
+Both the tiny downstairs rooms here have a great deal of character and atmosphere and date from 1320, when the place was used by craftsmen working on the spire of Salisbury Cathedral.
+There are massive beams in the white ceiling, stout oak benches built into timbered walls, black and white floor tiles and an open fire.
 A tiny snug (popular with locals, but historically said to be where the ladies drank) opens off the entrance lobby.
-Halfway up the stairs is a panelled room they call the House of Lords, which has a small-paned window looking down on to the main bar and a splendid fireplace that dates back to the building's early years; behind glass in a small wall slit is the smoke-preserved mummified hand of an 18th-c card sharp still clutching his cards.
+Courage Best, Hop Back GFB and Summer Lightning, Ringwood Fortyniner and Salisbury English Ale on handpump from a unique pewter bar counter - there's also a rare set of antique taps for gravity-fed spirits and liqueurs, 60 malt whiskies and a dozen wines by the glass; background music and board games.
+Halfway up the stairs is a panelled room they call the House of Lords, which has a small-paned window looking down to the main bar - and a splendid fireplace that dates from the building's early years; behind glass in a small wall slit is the smoke-preserved mummified hand of an 18th-c card sharp still clutching his cards.

 Good Pub Guide Food

 Bar food includes lunchtime sandwiches, ham hock terrine with piccalilli, creamy garlic wild mushrooms on toast, ham and free-range eggs, smoked haddock and salmon fishcakes, venison burger with pickles and chips, chicken in lemon thyme butter with dauphinoise potatoes, pork belly with cider and mustard sauce, and puddings.